Here are some frequently asked questions about SPDR Gold Shares. Click on the links below to reveal the answers.

 Who is the custodian of the Trust's gold?

-HSBC Bank USA, N.A., or the Custodian, serves as the custodian of the Trust's gold.
-The Custodian is a national banking association organized under U.S. federal law.
-The Custodian is subject to supervision by the Federal Reserve Bank of New York and the Federal Deposit Insurance Corporation.
-The Custodian's London custodian office is located at 8 Canada Square, London, E14 5HQ, United Kingdom.
-In addition to supervision and examination by the U.S. federal banking authorities, The Custodian's London custodian operations are subject to supervision by the U.K. Financial Services Authority.
+HSBC Bank plc, or the Custodian, serves as the custodian of the Trust's gold.
+The Custodian is authorised by the Prudential Regulation Authority and regulated by the Prudential Regulation Authority and the Financial Conduct Authority.
+The Custodian's London office is located at 8 Canada Square, London, E14 5HQ, United Kingdom.
 The Custodian is also a market-maker, clearer and approved weigher under the rules of the London Bullion Market Association, or the LBMA.

 The global parent company of the Custodian is HSBC Holdings plc, a public limited company incorporated in England.